lvgl/lvgl_esp32_drivers/README.md

 | FitiPower JD79653A/ GoodDisplay GDEW0154M09 | e-Paper    | SPI                    | 1: 1byte per pixel           | No                                     |
 | EPDiy supported epaper (needs PCB) | e-Paper    | Parallel               | 4: RGB232 16 grayscales      | No

 Please note that EPDiy supported epapers include also the Lilygo EPD47 that comes with it's own PCB and ESP32 WROVER.
-Is possible also to build your own EPDiy PCB, please find the [project KiCad source files, schematics, and documentation here](https://github.com/vroland/epdiy/tree/master/hardware/epaper-breakout)
+Is possible also to build your own EPDiy PCB, please find the [project KiCad source files, schematics, and documentation here](https://github.com/vroland/epdiy/tree/master/hardware/epaper-breakout).
-To use an EPDiy supported epaper you need to add it [as a component](https://github.com/martinberlin/lv_port_esp32-epaper/tree/master/components) and also update the CMakeLists of lvgl component to [REQUIRE that library](https://github.com/martinberlin/lv_port_esp32-epaper/wiki).
+To use an EPDiy supported epaper you need to add it [as a component using git submodules](https://github.com/martinberlin/lv_port_esp32-epaper/tree/master/components) and also update the CMakeLists of lvgl component to [REQUIRE that library](https://github.com/martinberlin/lv_port_esp32-epaper/wiki).

+    git submodule add https://github.com/martinberlin/epdiy-rotation.git components/epd_driver

 ## Supported indev controllers